The Family Called At 2:14 AM. The Home That Answered With Calm Won The Arrangement.

 The Job Is Won or Lost in the First 60 Seconds.

-A forensic reconstruction of how a family moves from grief to trust while your home is either present or absent.
+A clear walkthrough of how a family moves from grief to trust while your home is either present or absent.

 The gap is less than a minute, but the relationship and arrangement value can be gone by sunrise.